 Brain Health in Vermont

-In Vermont, we use health surveillance data to track rates of worsening confusion and memory loss.
-Unfortunately, recent data shows only half of adults in Vermont with symptoms of cognitive decline have discussed this with a health care professional.
+In Vermont, we use health data to track rates of worsening confusion and memory loss.
+Unfortunately, recent data shows that only half of adults in Vermont with memory issues have discussed this with a health care professional.

-Our ability to remember, learn, and engage with friends and family, is important for our brain and overall health.
-The brain undergoes changes as we age, most are normal, but those that impact our daily life and routines are not.
-If you have any risk factors or are starting to notice early signs of cognitive decline such as problems thinking or remembering, it's time to visit a doctor.
+If you have any risk factors or are starting to notice early signs of cognitive decline, such as problems thinking or remembering, it's time to visit a doctor.

 As Vermont's population is aging, more families will be impacted by memory loss, dementia and the complicated care that comes with these diagnoses.